 Ferries make the journey from Honshū to Hokkaidō.
 This is pretty much never the cheapest way to get anywhere, and is always the least time-efficient, but the ferries themselves can be fun: long-haul ones have communal bathhouses, dining halls and even karaoke rooms.

 Tomakomai is the main port of entry for long-haul ferries.
 Shorter runs from Aomori, the northernmost prefecture on Honshū, go to Hakodate.
-Ferries going up the Japan Sea coast travel to Otaru.
+Ferries going up the Sea of Japan coast travel to Otaru.

 The following companies operate ferries to/from Hokkaidō: